-X band (9 300-9 500 MHz, 2.5-3.2 cm wavelength) weather radars are more sensitive and can detect smaller particles but, since experiencing higher attenuation, are used for only very short range weather observation (about 50 km).
+X-band (9 300 - 9 500 MHz, 2.5-3.2 cm wavelength) weather radars are more sensitive and can detect smaller particles but, since experiencing higher attenuation, are used for only very short range weather observation (about 50 km).
 These radars are used for studies on cloud development because they can detect the tiny water particles and are also used to detect light precipitation such as snow.
-In addition, due to their small size, X Band Weather Radars are often used as mobile portable units.
+In addition, due to their small size, X-band weather radars are often used as mobile portable units.
+These radars are also used to detect wind variation in particular for aeronautical purposes (wind shear, vortex, …).

+4.2.9.2 Attenuation

+Electromagnetic waves are attenuated by water vapor, gaseous absorption, clouds, and precipitation when propagating through the atmosphere (Fabry, 2015).
+By far the greatest attenuation is caused by precipitation, especially heavy rain.
+The propagation physics are such that the rate of attenuation (in dB per unit length) at C-band (5.0 cm) is about 6 to 8 times that of S-band (10.0 cm) depending on rain rates (Bean and Dutton, 1966, Burrows and Attwood, 1949).
+The attenuation problem for X-band is far worse, with attenuation rates of over 100 times those of S-band and over 15 times greater than C-band for rain rates of 6 mm/hr.

+The severe impact of attenuation at shorter wavelengths is well documented in the literature.
+Direct comparisons of performance between 5 and 10 cm radars were done by the National Severe Storms Laboratory in the 1980’s and these tests demonstrated that use of 5 cm wavelengths in heavy rain could seriously impact severe storm forecasting and warning operations (Allen, 1981).

+Attenuation correction becomes problematic for shorter wavelengths because very precise power measurement accuracy is required (Hitschfeld, 1954).
+The reflectivity calibration accuracy requirements necessary for C and X-band to support attenuation correction algorithms exceed current requirements for the United States’ Next Generation Radar (NEXRAD) program and are difficult to achieve in practice.
+The introduction of polarimetry to weather radars has changed the situation consideably because the differential phase provides estimates of the attenuation which do not depend on the reflectivity calibration accuracy.

+A somewhat related issue with attenuation drives the need for meteorological radars to employ linear polarization.
+At the start of the U.S. NEXRAD Weather Surveillance Radar – 1988 Doppler (WSR-88D) S-band radar deployment, the system featured elliptical polarization.
+This was done in order for efficient and cost effective hardware design for the transmission and reception of the RF signal.
+However, system managers quickly discovered that depolarization in heavy rain severely impacted operations and the radar was modified to employ linear horizontal polarization (Sirmans, 1993).
+Because polarization is a factor in considering susceptibility to interference, the current ability to use linear polarization (horizontal and/or vertical), should be preserved.

+4.2.9.3 Maximum unambiguous range and velocity estimates

 The choice for frequency of meteorological radar also defines the performance characteristics of maximum measurable wind speed and maximum range.
 In pulsed radar, the time between pulses determines the maximum unambiguous range of the radar.
 The reflection from a pulse must return to the receiver before the next pulse is transmitted, or the received pulse becomes ambiguous.
-In Doppler radar systems, the pulse repetition frequency (PRF) determines the maximum unambiguous velocity that the radar can measure.
+In Doppler radar systems, the pulse repetition frequency (PRF) determines the maximum unambiguous range and velocity that the radar can measure (Doviak, 1979).
 In the design of the radar, the designer is limited by the unambiguous range-velocity product, a constant given by:

 (4-11)